 Breaded cutlets are often associated with chicken or veal.
-This American take on the famous Italian breaded cutlets called scallopini uses turkey and it’s just as delicious.
+However, this American take on the famous Italian breaded cutlets called scallopine uses turkey, and it’s just as delicious.

-The cutlets should be thinly cut, no thicker than one quarter of an inch.
-If you cannot buy them in the desired thickness, you can pound them yourself and you can do that without owning a meat mallet.
-Place the meat on a cutting board between two sheets of parchment paper or wax paper and evenly pound them with a meat mallet or flatten them with a rolling pin.
+The cutlets should be thinly cut, no thicker than one-quarter inch.
+If you cannot buy them in the desired thickness, you can pound them yourself, and you can do that without owning a meat mallet.
+Place the meat on a cutting board between two sheets of parchment paper or waxed paper and evenly pound them with a meat mallet or flatten them with a rolling pin.
 The paper protects the meat from being torn and blemished.

 Using turkey instead of chicken or veal is not the only way this recipe is different from the traditional breaded cutlets.
-This recipe uses the Japanese breadcrumbs panko, which are lighter, crispier, and airier than your standard breadcrumbs.
+This recipe uses panko, Japanese breadcrumbs, which are lighter, crispier, and airier than standard breadcrumbs.
 The combination of panko crumbs and Parmesan cheese provides a crispy, delicious coating for these turkey cutlets.

 After dusting the cutlets in flour, they are dipped in a generous amount of beaten eggs.
 The recipe calls for two large eggs and two egg whites, which might seem like a lot at first, but the cutlets must be thoroughly coated in egg for the panko to stick.

-The cutlets only take 10 to 15 minutes to cook through in the preheated oven, or a bit longer if they are thicker.
-This is where using thin cutlets of even thickness pays off, if you start off with these, they will bake evenly.
+The cutlets only take 10 to 15 minutes to cook through in the preheated oven or a bit longer if thicker.
+This is where using thin cutlets of even thickness pays off; if you start off with these, they will bake evenly.
 Once the time is up, the most reliable way to check for doneness is measuring the core temperature with an instant-read food thermometer.
-If it shows at least 165 °F, the cutlets are done.
+If it shows at least 165 F, the cutlets are done.

 Serve these flavorful cutlets with a tomato chutney or your favorite dip.
-For a full entrée, serve it with rice or potato dish and salad.
-Leftovers of the cutlets also make a tasty addition to a tossed salad or Caesar salad, or as a sandwich filler.
+For a full entrée, serve them with rice or a potato dish and salad.
+Leftovers of the cutlets also make a tasty addition to a tossed salad or Caesar salad or as a sandwich filler.

 Gather the ingredients.